Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Conclusion

 \section{Conclusion}

-We investigate the problem of 6-DoF grasp generation from RGB-D input.
-A keypoint-based solution named \textit{\netName(\netNameS)} is proposed, which detects the image space gripper keypoint projections and then recovers the 6-DoF pose using \PnP algorithm.
-On a synthesized primitive shape dataset, we show that can generate diverse and accurate grasp candidates, It also exhibits great advantage on small objects, and cost less time compared to the point cloud baselines.
-We also show that the trained model can be applied to the real-world setting without further finetuning.
+This paper investigated a keypoint-based solution to the problem of 6-DoF grasp generation from RGB-D input.
+Named \textit{\netName (\netNameS)} the proposed solution detects image space gripper keypoint projections from which it recovers the 6-DoF grasp pose using a \PnP algorithm.
+On a synthesized primitive shape dataset, {\netNameS} is shown to generate diverse and accurate grasp candidates.
+It improves grasp performance for small objects and has lower runtime costs compared to the selected baselines.
+Physical experiments show that the trained model applies to real-world sensors and manipulators without further finetuning.

-A few improvements can be made upon this proof-of-concept work.
-The first is to explore reliable pose scale estimation.
-While scale estimation from a single image is considered ill-posed, recent advance in monocular depth estimation \cite{depEstSurvey2021} suggests a chance to improve the performance.
-Furthermore, training on large-scale 6-DoF datasets could enhance \netNameS's capacity.
+Improvements can be made to this proof-of-concept work.
+The first is to explore pose scale estimation more robust to novel visual contents and object spacing.
+Furthermore, the PS dataset labels grasp poses in a gripper-agnostic manner to examine \netNameS's abilty to approximate distribution in \SE3 space.
+Future work should explore modifying the training dataset with labels verified by simulation for specific gripper geometry.
+Lastly, applying KGN from multiple views might improve the grasp pose accuracy around occluded areas.